fabiana2611/fabiana2611.github.io/_posts/ago19/2019-08-20-angular-component.md

 </center>
 <br/>

+<p style="text-align: justify;">When start the page, the sequence os methods are called: (1) Constructor, (2) ngOnChanges, (3) ngOnInit, (4)ngDoCheck, (5) ngAfterContentInit, (6) ngAfterContentChecked, (7) ngAfterViewInit, (8) ngAfterViewCheck.
+In case finish the page, the (9) ngOnDestroy is called.
+In case some input be changed, some of these methods will be called again: ngOnChange, ngDoChek, ngAfterContentChecked, ngAfterViewCheked.</p>

+<blockquote><p style="text-align: justify;"><em><strong>Constructor vs ngOnInit:</strong> The first one is a TypeScript concept, and the second one is a Angular concept.
+In construct there are no access to the components because they were not initialized while ngOnInit event is fired after binding the UI and the component is initialized.
+The constructor should be used to initialized class variables or DI.</em></p></blockquote>

 <p style="text-align: justify;">It's possible to work inside the phases to do several treatments using interfaces.
 One example is the OnInit interface and use ngOnInit method to load data.
 Other scenario is when is necessary to identify the changes but is not possible to use the events.
 In this case is possible use the method ngOnChanges.
 In this case, this method will be called in every change.
 You can add the strategy "OnPush" to guarantee to start the method only when the inputs are changed.</p>

 <pre>changeDetection: ChangeDetectionStrategy.OnPush</pre>